Pleurothotonus: Reduction of drug dosage

 Reducing the dosage of the antipsychotic drugs resulted in gradual improvement in the abnormal posture.
 In some cases, discontinuing the use of those drugs resulted in complete disappearance of the syndrome.
 The time it took for the improvement and the disappearance of the syndrome depended on the type of drug being administered or the specific cause of the syndrome itself.
+However, some patients do not recover, and instead experience worsening symptoms after discontinuation of the drug.

 Anticholinergic drugs

 Anticholinergic drugs have been reported to be extremely effective in 40% of the patients with the Pisa syndrome.
-Patients with Pisa syndrome that is resistant to anticholinergic drugs is mostly resolved by the reduction of the administration of the antipsychotic drugs as previously mentioned.
-While the specific pathology underlying idiopathic Pisa syndrome is unknown, the administration of anticholinergic drugs has provided resolution in known cases.
+When Pisa syndrome does not respond to anticholinergic drugs, the patient may have permanent brain damage, or have other peripheral causes of Pisa syndrome.
+While the specific pathology underlying idiopathic Pisa syndrome is unknown, the administration of anticholinergic drugs has provided resolution in known cases, and is the most frequently reported treatment method.

 History

 Pisa syndrome was discovered by Karl Axel Ekbom, a Swedish neurologist, in the early 1970s.
 Cases of the syndrome were first observed in three elderly female patients with presenile dementia.
 Each of these women were undergoing treatment with the antipsychotic drug methylperone, haloperidol or a combination of the two.
 The use of neuroleptic drugs caused the patients to exhibit a lateral flexion along with a rotation of the trunk.
 As the patients walked they experienced an increase in rotation.
 The postural and gait disturbances symptoms is what set this apart from any other form of acute dystonia previously observed.
 These symptoms proved to be the making of a new dystonic reaction, which was termed pleurothotonus or Pisa syndrome.

 The first patient, a 59-year-old woman with no family history of neuroleptic disease, was put through two periods of treatment with methylperone.
 The first trial of the drug was administered in February 1971.
 In the beginning the patient demonstrated no symptoms of dystonia.
 However, within the first few days the patient began to exhibit a tilting to right upon walking.
 The women was then taken off the methylperone treatment and as a result progressively regressed back to her previous state of exhibiting no symptoms within the first two months.
 The patient started a second trial of methylperone treatment in late October 1971.
 After a little over a week of the drug treatment, she began to express previous symptoms that including a bending of the trunk towards the right along with a rotation.
 The patient also experienced a pulling away from her direction of walking and a difficulty of turning.
 Within a couple of days of exhibiting symptoms, the patient was then treated with orphenadrine.
 This treatment helped regress the expressed symptoms quicker than the first time.
 By the end of the week the patient was able to return to her normal state.